Dogs I Met and Cats I Tried to Meet

 One particularly fun assignment was an abcedario, an alphabet.
 Most people chose animal themes or other familiar ideas.
 I thrashed around for a concept.
 As I used to tell my own students when I taught writing and illustration at City College San Francisco, the more personal the more universal.
 Don't be afraid to go deep.
 So I followed my own advice.
 I was 54 remember?
 What could be deeper or more personal to my experience at that moment than… menopause.

 My Alphabet of Menopause was born.
 Next came an alphabet dedicated to my son, An Alphabet of Adolescence, which in fact has a few overlaps with my first alphabet.
-Currently I am playing with an alphabet of childhood and one about dogs.
-HOWEVER...
+When my Spanish teacher got pregnant, I responded with An Infantile Alphabet.
+Last came An Alphabet of Dogs I Met, just out in time for Year of the Dog!
+But that's not all.

 Like I said, don’t be afraid to tell your own truth.